One year in and the momentum has stalled

 The night before Bramley 20 mile, I had the opportunity to catch up with two friends who I haven’t seen for a long time.
 This meant that I had to get my stuff ready before I went out.

 I picked up all sorts of gels and drinks as well as making peanut butter sandwiches on granary bread and buying chocolate milk for afterwards.

-I drove up to the race quite early.
-It was strange being on my own in the car as usually Stu comes to races with me and we often car share with other runners.
+I drove up to Bramley 20 quite early.
+It was strange being on my own in the car as usually, Stu comes to races with me and we often car share with other runners.
 After I arrived at the venue, I met up with a few other Lordshillers and was able to meet up with Teri as we had agreed to run together.
 We had enough time for a selfie before we had to line up.
-Teri was originally wearing a long-sleeved top under her charity vest as well as long tights and a buff, whereas I just had on a t-shirt and shorts, so Teri decided to remove her long-sleeved top at the last minute.
+Teri was originally wearing a long-sleeved top under her charity vest as well as long tights and a buff.
+I just had on a t-shirt and shorts, so Teri decided to remove her long-sleeved top at the last minute.
 Although it was quite cool, the sun was out and I’ve had problems with overheating recently, so I wanted to wear as little as possible.

-I drank a lot of water as well as taking on energy gels, so I don’t think I was dehydrated, but by 16 miles, my fingers were so badly swollen that I was unable to curl them.
-I felt rough, but was still hoping that I could beat my time from last year (3:27).
+I drank a lot of water as well as taking on energy gels, so I don’t think I was dehydrated.
+By 16 miles, my fingers were so badly swollen that I was unable to curl them.
+I felt rough but was still hoping that I could beat my time from last year (3:27).
 By 18 miles, I realised that I wasn’t going to beat 3:27, but I didn’t want to keep my friends waiting for too long as I had promised Teri a lift home.

-I finally finished the race in 3:30, which was a big disappointment for me, but at least it had fulfilled it’s purpose, which was as a training run.
+I finally finished the race in 3:30.
+It was a big disappointment for me, but at least it had fulfilled its purpose, which was as a training run.